Kaliningrad: Soviet Union

 United States President Harry S. Truman and British Prime Minister Clement Attlee supported the proposal of the Conference at the forthcoming peace settlement.

-Königsberg was renamed Kaliningrad in July 1946 in honor of Mikhail Kalinin, the Chairman of the Presidium of the Supreme Soviet, who had recently died.
+Königsberg was renamed Kaliningrad in July 1946 in honour of Mikhail Kalinin, the Chairman of the Presidium of the Supreme Soviet, who had recently died.
 Kalinin was unrelated to the city, and there were already cities named in honour of Kalinin in the Soviet Union, namely Kalinin (now Tver) and Kaliningrad (now Korolev, Moscow Oblast).
 Some historians speculate that the city may have originally been offered to the Lithuanian SSR because the resolution from the conference specifies that Kaliningrad's border would be at the (pre-war) Lithuanian frontier.
 The remaining German population was forcibly expelled between 1947 and 1948.
 The annexed territory was populated with Soviet citizens, mostly ethnic Russians but to a lesser extent also Ukrainians and Belarusians.
 The German language was replaced with the Russian language.
-In 1950, there were 1,165,000 inhabitants, which was only half the number of the pre-war population.
+In 1956, there were 188,000 inhabitants, which was only half the number of the pre-war population.

 From 1953 to 1962, a monument to Joseph Stalin stood on Victory Square.
 In 1973, the town hall was turned into the House of Soviets.
 In 1975, the trolleybus was launched again.
 In 1980, a concert hall was opened in the building of the former Lutheran Church of the Holy Family.
 In 1986, the Kreuzkirche building was transferred to the Russian Orthodox Church.
-For foreigners, the city was completely closed and, with the exception of rare visits of friendship from neighboring Poland, it was practically not visited by foreigners.
+For foreigners, the city was completely closed and, with the exception of rare visits of friendship from neighbouring Poland, it was practically not visited by foreigners.